This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Brain and Behavioral Changes

-You’re likely well aware of the immediate effects of alcohol use: slurred speech, slowed reaction times, even blackouts where you can’t remember the night before.
+You’re likely well aware of the immediate effects of alcohol use: slurred speech, slowed reaction times, and even blackouts where you can’t remember the night before.

 Drinking heavily can also lead to long-term effects on your brain.
 Alcohol abuse has been linked to memory loss, loss of coordination, and sleep disorders.
 Even longer-term, it can put you in a high-risk category for earlier cognitive decline.